Source-Python-Dev-Team/Source.Python/addons/source-python/docs/source-python/source/developing/module_tutorials/auth.rst

     from filters.players import PlayerIter

-    # Loop through all human players and grant the permission 'my_plugin.something'
+    # Loop through all human players and remove the permission 'my_plugin.something'
     for player in PlayerIter('human'):
         player.permissions.remove('my_plugin.something')